-70. The values and behaviours of the group, as set by the Board and promoted by Senior Management, shape the risk culture across the insurance legal entities within the group, provided that the insurance legal entities understand and utilise that risk culture.
-For instance, it should naturally arise from that culture that the Key Persons in Control Functions - including risk management function - should be independent, free from undue or inappropriate influence from the business lines and have sufficient stature within the group to effectively
+74. The values and behaviours of the group, as set by the Board and promoted by Senior Management, shape the risk culture across the insurance legal entities within the group, provided that the insurance legal entities understand and utilise that risk culture.
+For instance, it should naturally arise from that culture that the key persons in risk management function - as well as other control functions - should be independent, free from undue or inappropriate influence from the business lines and have sufficient stature within the group to effectively challenge the business lines and maintain its independent review of the group's broader risk management controls, processes and systems.